knapsack7/CPP/lld/google_doc/good_design/README.md

 3. **Factory Pattern**
    - DocumentElement hierarchy for different types of elements
    - TextElement and ImageElement implementations

+4. **Strategy Pattern**
+   - Used in DocumentRenderer for rendering different element types
+   - Allows adding new rendering strategies without modifying existing code
+   - Implements Open/Closed Principle for rendering functionality

+5. **Open/Closed Principle**
+   - DocumentElement hierarchy is open for extension (new element types)
+   - Rendering system is open for extension (new rendering strategies)
+   - New features can be added without modifying existing code
+   - Example: Adding new element types or rendering strategies doesn't require changing existing classes

+6. **Class Relationships**
+   - **Dependency**: DocumentRenderer and DocumentStorage depend on Document singleton
+   - **Association**: Classes use Document's services without owning it
+   - **Client-Service**: DocumentRenderer and DocumentStorage act as clients to the Document singleton service
+   - Note: This is not an aggregation relationship as there's no ownership or containment

 ## Building the Project